 Subject to exceptions such as in the case of "wash sales," upon the sale, exchange or retirement of an interest in a note, the holder of such interest will recognize taxable gain or loss in an amount equal to the difference between the amount realized on the disposition (other than amounts attributable to accrued interest) and the holder's adjusted tax basis in its interest in the note.
 The holder's adjusted tax basis in its interest in the note generally will equal the cost of the interest in the note to such holder, increased by any market or original issue discount previously included in income by such holder with respect to the note, and decreased by the amount of any bond premium previously amortized and any payments reflecting principal or original issue discount previously received by such holder with respect to such note.
+A holder subject to the acceleration provisions of the 2017 Tax Act with respect to an interest in the note, whether in respect of interest or original issue discount, may be entitled to a corresponding further adjustment to its tax basis in its interest in the note, although the 2017 Tax Act makes no provision for any such adjustment.
+It is also unclear whether or how a holder subject to the 2017 Tax Act provisions, and who elects to amortize bond premium in respect of its interest in the note, may realize a basis adjustment and tax benefit for the premium paid on purchasing its interest in a note upon its disposition.
+See "-Interest and Original Issue Discount" and "-Market Premium" above.
 Except to the extent of any accrued market discount not previously included in income, any such gain treated as capital gain will be long-term capital gain if the interest in the note has been held for more than one year, and any such loss will be a capital loss, subject to limitations on deductibility.